San Jose, CA Divorce Attorney

 Dissolution of marriage is the legal phrase for divorce.
 A dissolution of marriage is the formal ending of a marriage by court decree.
 It terminates the relationship as married spouses and brings it to a legal close.
 Unlike annulment, dissolution does not erase a marriage as if it never existed.
 The marriage will still exist on record, it will just have formally ended.
 The dissolution process involves serving divorce papers on one spouse, negotiating the terms of the divorce, potentially going to trial and getting a judge to sign the official decree ending the marriage.

 Legal separation in San Jose means the couple will technically remain married but live in separate households.
 They will still retain all the benefits of marriage, including health care benefits.
 Both spouses will retain their married statuses on paper, meaning they cannot remarry unless they proceed with a dissolution.
 It is possible to receive payments from one spouse for spousal maintenance during a legal separation.
+Let a divorce lawyer help walk you through this complex process.

 Requirements for Divorce in San Jose, CA